kmontag/here2019/kontrol/README.md

   You can now shut down the Pi and remove its SD card, and use it to make an image which will generate a unique AP name every time it's installed.

+### SSH

+It's generally easiest to interact with the Pi over SSH.
+Probably the cleanest way to do this is to connect to the pi's hosted access point, and then log in using `ssh pi@192.168.8.1` (or `ssh pi@192.168.9.1` if the device is in master mode).

+If you place a `wpa_supplicant.conf` file in the boot partition (see the example file in this directory), you can also interact with the Pi over your home network.
+The Pi will connect to your home network in `pairing`, `master`, and `default` network modes.
+The first two always correspond to the `pairing` and `master` application modes.
+If you're using the development config (which is the case if you set things up from scratch using ansible), the `isolated` application mode will also correspond to the `default` mode.
+(Note the production config uses the `slave` networking mode while in the `isolated` application mode, to make it faster to switch over to the `slave` application mode when requested).

+On your local network, you can probably find the pi at `ssh pi@[access point name].local` (since the access point name is the same as the pi's hostname).

+### Development

+If you're able to connect to the Pi via SSH, you can use `make deploy` and `make deploy-media` to push code changes and media changes, respectively.
+You can also still run the ansible playbook using `make setup`.

 ### Network overview